Tax codes for new employees: the Starter Checklist

 For example, if you are paid monthly you will be allowed 1/12th of your personal allowance, against each month’s pay.
 Also to the extent that your total pay for that month exceeds 1/12th of the basic rate tax band you will be charged higher rate tax on the excess.

 This is called the ‘week 1’ or ‘month 1’ basis depending on whether you are paid weekly or monthly.
-The letters ‘W1’ or ‘M1’ are added to the end of your 1000L tax code.
+Due to a change in policy at HMRC you will no longer see the letters ‘W1’ or ‘M1’ are added to the end of your tax code; if in doubt you should ask your employer or contact HMRC.

 As explained above, these codes do not take into account changes in your income or coding which may have happened earlier in the year.
 This means that your tax position may not be exactly right at the end of the year.

-For example, if you were born after 5 April 1948, you are entitled to a full tax free personal allowance of £10,000 in total for the year 2014-15.
-This is approximately £833 each month.
-If you are paid £400 one month you will not pay any tax, but you will have an unused amount of tax free amount£433.
-If the following month you are paid £900 you will pay tax on £67 (£900 less £833), even though you have not used £433 of tax free pay the previous month.
+For example, if you are entitled to a full tax free personal allowance of £11,000 in total for the year 2016-17 (note – if you are in receipt of state pension, this will reduce the tax free pay available for other income).
+This is approximately £917 each month.
+If you are paid £800 one month you will not pay any tax, but you will have unused tax free allowance of £117.
+If the following month you are paid £1,100 you will pay tax on £183 (£1,100 less £917), even though you have not used £117 of tax free pay the previous month.
 A similar problem arises if your pay fluctuates between basic rate and higher rate each pay period.
 You may, therefore, pay too much tax on a week one or month one code.

 This will also happen if you have been on benefits earlier in the year, as you will not have used up your full personal allowance at that time.
 It may also apply if you have neither been working nor claiming benefits at any time since the start of the tax year, e.g. on a career break or a student, as again there may have been a pay period where you have not fully utilised your tax free pay.

-If your new employer is still using a 1000L W1 or M1 code at the end of the tax year 2014-15, then, at the start of the next tax year, they should change your code to the standard cumulative code for that new tax year.
+If your new employer is still using a 1100L W1 or M1 code at the end of the tax year, then, at the start of the next tax year, they should change your code to the standard cumulative code for that new tax year.

 This code will be issued if you answer ‘C’ to the above question.